-In addition to reading the individual Sector Protection Registers, the Software Protection Status (SWP) bits in the Status Register can be read to determine if all, some, or none of the sectors are software protected (refer to "Read Status Register" on page 34 for more details).
+In addition to reading the individual Sector Protection Registers, the Software Protection Status (SWP) bits in the Status Register can be read to determine if all, some, or none of the sectors are software protected (refer to "Read Status Register" on page 39 for more details).

-Figure 8-5.
+Figure 9-5.
 Read Sector Protection Register

-8.7.
-Protected States and the Write Protect (\overline{WP}) Pin
+9.7 Protected States and the Write Protect (WP) Pin

 The $\overline{\text{WP}}$ pin is not linked to the memory array itself and has no direct effect on the protection status or lockdown status of the memory array.
 Instead, the $\overline{\text{WP}}$ pin, in conjunction with the SPRL (Sector Protection Registers Locked) bit in the Status Register, is used to control the hardware locking mechanism of the device.
-For hardware locking to be active, two conditions must be met-the $\overline{\text{WP}}$ pin must be asserted and the SPRL bit must be in the logical "1" state.
+For hardware locking to be active, two conditions must be met-the $\overline{\text{WP}}$ pin must be asserted and the SPRL bit must be in the Logical 1 state.

 When hardware locking is active, the Sector Protection Registers are locked and the SPRL bit itself is also locked.
 Therefore, sectors that are protected will be locked in the protected state, and sectors that are unprotected will be locked in the unprotected state.
 These states cannot be changed as long as hardware locking is active, so the Protect Sector, Unprotect Sector, and Write Status Register commands will be ignored.
-In order to modify the protection status of a sector, the $\overline{\text{WP}}$ pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the logical "0" state using the Write Status Register command.
-When resetting the SPRL bit back to a logical "0", it is not possible to perform a Global Protect or Global Unprotect at the same time since the Sector Protection Registers remain soft-locked until after the Write Status Register command has been executed.
+In order to modify the protection status of a sector, the $\overline{\text{WP}}$ pin must first be deasserted, and the SPRL bit in the Status Register must be reset back to the Logical 0 state using the Write Status Register command.
+When resetting the SPRL bit back to a Logical 0, it is not possible to perform a Global Protect or Global Unprotect at the same time since the Sector Protection Registers remain soft-locked until after the Write Status Register command has been executed.

-If the $\overline{\text{WP}}$ pin is permanently connected to GND, then once the SPRL bit is set to a logical "1", the only way to reset the bit back to the logical "0" state is to power-cycle the device.
+If the $\overline{\text{WP}}$ pin is permanently connected to GND, then once the SPRL bit is set to a Logical 1, the only way to reset the bit back to the Logical 0 state is to power-cycle the device.
 This allows a system to power-up with all sectors software protected but not hardware locked.
 Therefore, sectors can be unprotected and protected as needed and then hardware locked at a later time by simply setting the SPRL bit in the Status Register.

-When the $\overline{\text{WP}}$ pin is deasserted, or if the $\overline{\text{WP}}$ pin is permanently connected to V{CC} , the SPRL bit in the Status Register can still be set to a logical "1" to lock the Sector Protection Registers.
+When the $\overline{\text{WP}}$ pin is deasserted, or if the $\overline{\text{WP}}$ pin is permanently connected to V{CC} , the SPRL bit in the Status Register can still be set to a Logical 1 to lock the Sector Protection Registers.
 This provides a software locking ability to prevent erroneous Protect Sector or Unprotect Sector commands from being processed.
-When changing the SPRL bit to a logical "1" from a logical "0", it is also possible to perform a Global Protect or Global Unprotect at the same time by writing the appropriate values into bits five, four, three, and two of the first byte of the Status Register.
+When changing the SPRL bit to a Logical 1 from a Logical 0, it is also possible to perform a Global Protect or Global Unprotect at the same time by writing the appropriate values into bits 5, 4, 3, and 2 of the first byte of the Status Register.

-Table 8-4 and Table 8-5 detail the various protection and locking states of the device.
+Tables 9-4 and Table 9-5 detail the various protection and locking states of the device.

-Table 8-4.
+Table 9-4.
 Sector Protection Register States

-WP Sector Protection Register n(1)Error!
-Reference source not found.
-Sector n (1)
+WP Sector Protection Register n (1) Sector n (1)

-X 0 Unprotected
+Х 0 Unprotected

 (Don't Care) 1 Protected

-Note: 1. "n" represents a sector number.
+Note: 1. "n" represents a sector number

-Table 8-5.
+Table 9-5.
 Hardware and Software Locking